-STEP 3: Spread the Adhesive (Glue-Down Installations)
+STEP 3: Spread the Adhesive

-.
-Spread sufficient amounts of the recommended adhesive with the recommended trowel in an area that can be covered within the working time of the adhesive.
+• Spread the recommended adhesive with the proper trowel in an area that can be covered within the working time of the adhesive.
 Be sure not to spread adhesive too far ahead of your work area (Figure 14).

-NOTE: Avoid installing on the surface of the flooring.
+NOTE: Avoid kneeling on the surface of installed flooring.
 If necessary, distribute weight using a kneeler board.

-STEP 4: Installing the Floor (Glue-Down Installations)
+STEP 4: Installing the Floor

-- Select a board to begin installation of the first row using the longest boards available. - Starting from the LEFT with the tongue facing the wall, carefully place the first board in place.
-Use wedges or 1/4" (6.35 mm) scrap along the wall to hold plank in place while allowing the required expansion space. - Install second and subsequent full pieces in the first row by aligning short ends of boards and locking into place. • Again, place wedges or 1/4" (6.35 mm) scrap as necessary to restrain movement and maintain expansion zone. - Continue in this manner until the first row is complete. - · Cut the final board to length allowing the necessary expansion zone. - Place wedges to restrain movement and maintain expansion zone. - Install second row and subsequent rows using the locking installation method above. - .
-During the installation occasionally remove a piece of flooring from the subfloor and inspect the back for proper adhesive transfer.
+- Select a board to begin installation of the first row using the longest boards available. - \bullet Starting from the LEFT with the tongue facing the wall, carefully place the first board in place.
+Use 1/4" - (6.35 mm) spacers along the wall to hold plank in place while allowing the required expansion space.
+Install second and subsequent full pieces in the first row by aligning short ends of boards and locking into place. - Continue to place 1/4" (6.35 mm) spacers as necessary to restrain movement and maintain expansion zone. - Continue in this manner until the first row is complete. - Cut the final board to length allowing the necessary expansion zone. - Install second row and subsequent rows using the locking installation method above. - During the installation occasionally remove a piece of flooring from the subfloor and inspect the back for proper adhesive transfer.
 Adequate adhesive transfer is necessary to ensure sufficient holding strength. - If the adhesive skins over and fails to transfer, remove and spread new adhesive to achieve proper bonding.

 NOTE: Clean adhesive from the surface of the floor frequently, using the recommended adhesive cleaner.
-Urethane adhesives become extremely difficult to remove when cured.
-Do not use Scotch® Delicate Surface Painter's Tape 2080 before adhesive is removed from the surface.
 Use clean towels, changed frequently, to prevent haze and adhesive residue.

-- .
-Check for a tight fit between all edges and ends of each plank.
-End-igints of adjacent rows should be staggered a minimum of 16" (40.64 cm) when possible, to ensure a more favorable overall appearance (Figure 15). - It may be necessary to align the product with a cut-off piece of scrap as shown (Figure 16 - Keep scrap angle low to avoid edge damage). - To eliminate minor shifting or gapping of product during installation, use Scotch® Delicate Surface Painter's Tape 2080 to hold the planks together.
-After installation is complete, remove all of the Scotch® Delicate Surface Painter's Tape 2080 from the surface of the newly installed flooring.
-Do not let the tape remain on the flooring longer than 24 hours.
-Avoid the use of masking or duct tape, which leaves an adhesive residue and may damage the finish. - If necessary, use weights to flatten boards with bows until adhesive cures, in order to prevent hollow spots.
-Boards that cannot be flattened should be cut in length to reduce the bow, or not used. - Roll and cross roll the floor with a 75-100 lb. roller within one hour of the installation and again two hours to ensure proper transfer of the adhesive - Avoid heavy foot traffic on the floor for a period of 6-12 hours.
-Lift the furniture or fixtures back into place after 24
+- Check for a tight fit between all edges and ends of each plank.
+End-joints of adjacent rows should be staggered a minimum of 12" (30.48 cm) when possible, to ensure a more favorable overall appearance (Figure 15). - It may be necessary to align the product with a cut-off piece of scrap as shown (Figure 16 - Keep scrap angle low to avoid edge damage). - If necessary, use weights to flatten boards with bows until adhesive cures, to prevent hollow spots.
+Boards that cannot be flattened should be cut in length to reduce the bow, or not used. - Roll and cross roll the floor with a 75-100 lb. roller within one hour of the installation.
+Reroll the floor in two hours to ensure proper transfer of the adhesive. - Avoid heavy foot traffic on the floor for a period of 6-12 hours.
+Lift the furniture or fixtures back into place after 24 hours.